 What are social pressures online?

 Children and young people are interacting with the online world more than ever.
-Online platforms and groups can provide a wonderful sense of belonging for children.
+Online platforms and groups can provide a wonderful sense of belonging for children and young people.

 They can find peers with similar interests and circumstances which can sometimes be difficult to find in real-life.

-Furthermore, online relationships can actually make children more relationship-oriented, thoughtful, and empathic.
+Furthermore, online relationships can actually make children and young people more relationship-oriented, thoughtful, and empathic.